Bayer faces second investor reckoning over glyphosate litigation

 At last year's meeting, Bayer's top management was handed an unprecedented show of shareholder disapproval with a 55.5 percent majority of shareholders voting against ratifying the executive board's business conduct.

-Such a vote, which prominently wraps up every German AGM, is largely symbolic because it has no bearing on management's liability or tenure but it is treated as a key gauge of investor sentiment.
+Such a vote, which prominently wraps up every German AGM, has no bearing on management's liability or tenure but it is treated as a key gauge of investor sentiment.

+Bayer reacted by stepping up efforts to settle the claims and appointing a veteran litigation lawyer to advise the supervisory board.

+"We also took to heart the disappointing voting results at last year’s Annual Stockholders’ Meeting.
+We ... took on board the criticisms expressed and worked to improve," Chief Executive Werner Baumann said in prepared remarks addressing investors online on Tuesday.

-In the run-up to Tuesday's event, leading shareholder advisory firm ISS backed a motion to support the actions of the management and supervisory board, seeing no evidence that fiduciary duties were breached in 2019.
+In the run-up to the event, leading shareholder advisory firm ISS recommended a vote in favour of management and the supervisory board, seeing no evidence that fiduciary duties were breached in 2019.

-Glass Lewis, another major proxy advisor, has said that investors should abstain because proceedings regarding Roundup had yet to be concluded.
+Glass Lewis, another major proxy advisor, has said investors should abstain because Roundup proceedings were still pending.

-Mutual fund firm Deka Investment, one of Bayer's largest German shareholders, said it would give management and non-executive directors a vote of approval because Bayer had reacted to investor criticism.
-Deka Investment had given them a thumbs-down last year.
+Mutual fund firm Deka Investment, one of Bayer's largest German shareholders, said it would give management a vote of approval this time because Bayer had reacted to investor criticism.
+Deka had given them a thumbs-down last year.

 "But with this vote we make an urgent call to bring clarity soon in the matter of litigation," said Ingo Speich, Deka's head of sustainability and corporate governance.